 How to get to the starting point

-The journey from Kigali to the starting point in Gisenyi takes about 3 hours by bus.
+While on a Rwanda road trip, the journey from Kigali to Gisenyi takes about 3 hours by bus.
 If you are traveling with your own bike, then you will need to negotiate with the bus conductor to reserve extra space/sits for you and the bike.
 Alternatively, a tour operator can arrange a tour van to take you up to the starting point in Gisenyi and then pick you up later once you have completed the trail.
 The journey back to Kigali from the finishing point takes much longer.
 If you stopped in Kamembe, then your journey back to Kigali will take about 5 hours.

 Renting and Purchasing a Bike